 Your accredited online learning program includes six Instruction Sets designed to take you step-by-step through the knowledge and skills you’ll

 employ in your new career in Hotel/Restaurant Management.
-You receive the first course as soon as your enrolment has been accepted, and other courses will follow as you complete your exams.
+You receive access to the first course as soon as your enrolment has been accepted.
+Other courses become available as you complete your exams.

 Here is an overview of what you’ll learn and the order

 Instruction Set 1

 method; planning when, where, and how you’ll study;

 creating effective and efficient study tools; using study

 tools to improve chances for success.